 An excellent point, and one that the movie subtly answers.
 They're not Norse gods.
 They're basically aliens; extra-dimensional beings that the Norse decided to worship as gods.
 And if there are not only black Vulcans on Star Trek, but, lest we forget, black humans, then why not black Asgardians?
 On top of that, Idris Elba gives a mighty fine performance with the material he's given, turning a minor role into what probably would have been the breakout character, if not for Tom Hiddleston as Loki.

 |I mean, just look at this guy.
 And the character is just as cool as he looks.|

-All in all, making Heimdall black was a change that was complemented by the superb casting as well as the other additions to the character.
+All in all, making Heimdall black was a change that was complemented by the superb casting.

 Now, making comic characters look like people has been done since the beginning.
 Shazam (formerly Captain Marvel) was designed to look like Fred MacMurray, an old-timey actor you kids have never heard of.
 Marvel made a deal with Jackson to get permission to use his likeness on a couple conditions.
 Not only did Jackson get some original artwork, he became choice number one for a live-action Nick Fury, whenever that happened.

 Now, this movie hasn't come out as of the time of this post, so please take the following with a grain of salt.
 Let us forget about the teaser trailer.
 Let us forget that the Fantastic Four are teenagers in the upcoming film.
 (Like the reason Nick Fury's black, that has to do with the "Ultimate Universe" of comics.)
 Let's also forget about the leaked plot synopsis and focus simply on the choice to cast a black actor in the role.
 Let us look at this choice with an open mind and as little preconceived notions and/or baseless speculation as possible.